amundo/icldc-virtual/slides/slides.md

 <section style="grid-template: auto 1fr / 1fr 1fr;" class="level2">

-<h2 style="text-align:center;grid-column: span 2;">Before the web, you could still transfer files via the internet, but it was not user-friendly at all.<br> For example, FTP (File Transfer Protocol) required a lot of typing.</h2>
+<h2 style="text-align:center;grid-column: span 2;">Before the web, such transfers were not user-friendly at all.<br> For example, FTP (File Transfer Protocol) required a lot of typing.</h2>

 <div class=terminal id=ftp-log>